MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ---
 title: "Walkthrough: Use Address Sanitizer Continue On Error to find memory safety issues"
-description: "Learn how to use Address Sanitizer continue on error to find memory safety errors in your app." ms.date: 07/13/2023
+description: "Learn how to use Address Sanitizer continue on error to find memory safety errors in your app." ms.date: 07/27/2023
 f1_keywords: ["AddressSanitizer", "Continue On Error"]
 helpviewer_keywords: ["ASan", "AddressSanitizer", "Address Sanitizer", "compiling for AddressSanitizer", "Continue On Error", "ASAN continue on error", "Address Sanitizer continue on error"]
 ---

 # Walkthrough: Use Address Sanitizer Continue On Error to find memory safety issues

+This walkthrough shows how to create a checked build that finds and reports memory safety errors.

 Memory safety errors such as out-of-bounds memory reads and writes, using memory after it has been freed, `NULL` pointer dereferences, and so on, are a top concern for C/C++ code.
 Address Sanitizer (ASAN) is a compiler and runtime technology that exposes hard-to-find bugs of this kind, and with zero false positives.
 For an overview of ASAN, see [AddressSanitizer](asan.md)

 Continue On Error (COE) is a new ASAN feature that automatically diagnoses and reports unique memory safety errors as your app runs.
 When your program exits, a summary of unique memory safety errors is output to `stdout`, `stderr`, or the log file of your choice.
+When you create a standard C++ checked build of your app with `-fsanitizer=address`, calls to allocators, deallocators, `free`, `memcpy`, `memset`, and so on, are forwarded to the ASAN runtime.
+The ASAN runtime provides the same semantics for these functions, but also monitors what happens with the memory.
+ASAN diagnoses and reports hidden memory safety errors, with zero false positives, as your app runs.

 A significant advantage of COE is that, unlike the previous ASAN behavior, your program doesn't stop running when the first memory error is encountered.
 Instead, ASAN notes the error and continues to run.
 After your app exits, a summary of all the memory issues is provided.